dmitriklein/Grafana/index.md

 ## 👋

-Welcome to **Dmitri K Klein's** — Blog, where I share my corporate production experience with Grafana:
+**Dmitri K Klein's** — Blog, where I share my corporate production experience with Grafana.

 - 📊 Grafana, Prometheus, and Loki
 - 🔍 Distributed tracing with OpenTelemetry
 - ☁️ AWS infrastructure and Kubernetes
 - 🧠 Time-series databases like InfluxDB and VictoriaMetrics

-> “You can’t fix what you can’t see.”
+> “Observation is the key to understanding.”

-Stay curious and keep exploring!
+Stay curious!